 Ease of Transport

 This is a roomy bag!
 So much so that it technically exceeds the legal carry-on limit.
 It easily held everything in our "wintertime long weekend" pack test, including a pair of heels and a nice dress.
 In fact, Delsey states that this bag could hold ten shirts, four pairs of pants, two coats, four shoes, and two toiletry bags.
-With such a bold, and seemingly impossible statement, we couldn't resist putting it to the test.
-Lo and behold, the Shadow could indeed fit all this, without having to undo the expanding zipper.
+With such a bold and seemingly impossible statement, we couldn't resist putting it to the test.
+The Shadow could indeed fit all this, without having to undo the expanding zipper.
 There was even still room to cram some sock and undies in there as well.
 (Editors' note: the clothes used were a women's size small, and we included a pair of flips flops in the shoes because who flies with four pairs of runners?).
 Delsey states that this bag holds 65.6 L when fully expanded, and while that might seem a bit generous, it is likely not too far from the truth.
-We checked our Editors' Choice Eagle Creek Tarmac AWD Carry-On and Top Pick for Business Travel Briggs and Riley Baseline Domestic to see if they could hold the same volume, and while we had to leave one pair of shoes out of the Tarmac (or expand the bag) the Baseline ate up all those clothes and had room for a full suit as well.
+We checked our Editors' Choice Eagle Creek Tarmac AWD Carry-On and Top Pick for Business Travel Briggs and Riley Baseline Domestic to see if they could hold the same volume.
+While we had to leave one pair of shoes out of the Tarmac (or expand the bag), the Baseline ate up all those clothes and had room for a full suit as well.

-The Delsey Shadow 3.0 21 has several features that travelers will find very useful, the first of which is its easy-to-use lock system.
+The Shadow has several features that travelers will find very useful, the first of which is its easy-to-use lock system.
 The zipper pulls connect into an integrated combination lock on the side of the bag, so you don't have to worry about misplacing a separate lock (you do still have to remember the combination though!).
 It also has a plasticized interior pocket for toiletries, just in case you have a blow-out mid-flight.
-We were interested to see if we preferred the new open top design of the Shadow versus the old split "clam shell" design.
-While it does seem easier to load this bag up with clothes in the new configuration, the older split design offers a nice way to separate clean and dirty clothes mid trip.
+We were interested to see if we preferred the new open top design of the Shadow versus the old split "clamshell" design.
+While it does seem easier to load this bag up with clothes in the new configuration, the older split design offers a nice way to separate clean and dirty clothes mid-trip.
 In the end, we prefer the Samsonite Inova's design, with a divider that zips one half of the bag entirely closed.

 All the new additions to the Delsey bring the weight up to 8 pounds 9 ounces, making it 2 pounds heavier than other hard-sided models in this review.